Ampless/Amplessimus/README.md

 Cydia, please contact us at `ampless@chrissx.de`.

 ## <a name="build"></a> Building
-_This section is heavily broken, because we are right now replacing the oldschool Makefile with a new and better build system._

 Compiling for everything except Windows will assume you are running macOS or Linux, but nowadays Windows should work, too.
 However, for all build targets a recent version of [Flutter](https://flutter.dev/docs/get-started/install) is required.
-In the Output sections `$VERSION` means "the full name of the version you are building".
-All of the outputs are placed in the `bin/` folder, which is created automatically.
+In the Output sections `$VERSION` means "the full name of the version you are building". (e.g. 3.3.89) All of the outputs are placed in the `bin/` folder, which is created automatically.

 ### Android
 #### Prepare
 * The [Android SDK](https://developer.android.com/studio)
 #### Compile
 ```
-dart run make.dart android
+./make.dart android
 ```
 #### Output
 * `$VERSION.aab` an application bundle